ndcharles/ndcharles.github.io/_posts/data-product-paxo.md

 image: assets/images/product-management-paxo.webp
 tags: [featured, sticky, etc]
 ---
 March 2020 was when I resigned from my teaching position at [Dannis](https://danniseducation.com.ng) to go fully into tech.
 As luck would have it, COVID-19 started at the end of the same month.
 In May, I started data science with [Stutern](https://stutern.com), an action I applauded as it happened remotely.
-All through COVID-19 I was running data science and taking my previous class in online classes.
+All through COVID-19 I was running data science and taking my previous class (basic 6) in online classes.

 A lot happened in between and in April 2021, Easter Tuesday, I resumed at [PAXO](https://paxo.com.ng) primarily as a data analyst.